Eric Borysewicz joined Baker McKenzie in 2010.

 - University of Aix-Marseille (Maitrise in Private Law) (1982)

-Eric Borysewicz is the author of International subcontracting and the Act of 31 December 1975: a tricky combination.
-He has also written numerous articles, whose most of which have been published in the "Law" section of the daily finance and business newspaper Les Echos.
+Eric has written numerous articles, most of which have been published in the law section of the daily finance and business newspaper Les Echos.
 He is a regular speaker in conferences mainly in the field of international litigation and arbitration.